 - The Welcome Email.
 This is the first email a new customer gets from you after you create their onboarding project.
-Try adding a line or two that lets customers know you’ll be using a great tool that will keep them updated about where the project stands and what they need to do.
+Try adding a line or two that lets customers know you’ll be using a great tool/process that will keep them updated about where the project stands and what they need to do.

-- The task descriptions.
+- The Task Descriptions.
 Task descriptions can include a few simple instructions, for example, reminding people to mark the task as “Done” when they finish it.
 These small prompts and reminders will empower your customers to keep their project running smoothly.

 - Your Client Onboarding Questions Answered - April 21, 2021